roman-milk/roman-milk.github.io/you-couldnt-handle-me.md

+===

- ****** You Couldn't Handle Me Ch.
-06 ****** byTheTalkMan© I learned to suppress my sexual urges.
+I learned to suppress my sexual urges.
 I redirected them to healthier pursuits, like fitness or yoga.
 I devoted myself to being a good mother and let this new phase of my life be my focus.
 I learned to accept the pretty good sex I got from Jay as what I would be getting for the rest of my life.
 And honestly, he wasn't bad, more than enough for most girls.
 But he simply did not match up to me and I knew that from early on.
 I eventually had to be less demanding of him.
 Knowing what he was capable of handling, I tailored what I asked of him.
 It was like when he was in drive, and I had to learn to shift into neutral.

  I had to make sacrifices.
 I had to learn to not wear my husband down, not making him feel inadequate in the bedroom.
 That was a good wife's job, especially one who was much better at sex than he was.
 The old me would be happy with taking it twice a night, every night, but I had to learn to be happy with twice a week.
 I had to stop using my patented blow-job technique, because I could make him cum in 30 seconds flat doing that.
 I had to be more dainty with him, which was not my preference.
 I stopped making him fuck my ass.
 My asshole would drive him wild, but he couldn't deal with how vigorous I would get, my driving ass bruising his torso, making him sore for days.
 And unfortunately, I had to give up expecting to cum all the time.
 In the beginning he had enough to take the edge off with small orgasms, but he didn't have enough to make my world shake.
 Nobody did.